rafalmag/SwimmingPoolLapCounter/README.md

 - active buzzer (3.3-5V VCC (2mA when it beeps), GND, IN=3.3V)
- Consider: on/off toggle (hardware switch and maybe 600-1000Ohm variable resistor for VCC to adjust buzzer volume)
+ Consider: on/off toggle (hardware switch and maybe 600-1000Ohm variable resistor for VCC to adjust buzzer volume) IO pin connected via D4 .

 ![buzzer top](docs/buzzer1.png "buzzer top")
 ![buzzer bottom](docs/buzzer2.png "buzzer bottom")

- - red 5mm led (2.2V, 10mA) (nano can output 40mA per IO pin, so it would be ok)
+ - red 5mm led (2.2V, 10mA) (nano can output 40mA per IO pin, so it would be ok), connected via 150Ohm resistor to D5

  - small powerbank (with 18650 battery, USB charging input and output - to power the nano and PCB)